 Now, in some detail:

-Changes to respiratory anatomy and lung volumes in pregnancy
+Changes to respiratory anatomy

 - The diaphram is pushed up by 4 cm on average.
 Weirdly, not all of this is due to to the effect of the gravid uterus pushing up the abdominal contents.
 Apparently the hormone-induced laxity of rib ligaments begins well before the uterus becomes large enough to shove any abdominal contents into the chest cavity.
 This, however, does not decrease the mechanical effectiveness of the diaphragm, and if anything it works more efficiently during pregnancy, with an increase in diaphragmatic excursion by about 2cm.